melezhik/outthentic-dsl/README.md

 Code expressions are just a pieces of 'some language code' you may inline and execute **during parsing** process.

-By default, if *language* is no set Perl language is assumed.
+By default, if *language* is no set Perl6 language is assumed.
 Here is example:

+    use v6;

+    use Outthentic::DSL;

+    my $otx = Outthentic::DSL.new( text => 'hello' );

+    $otx.validate(q:to/CHECK/);
+      hello
-DSL code:
+      code: say "hi there!"

-    # Perl expression
-    # between two check expressions
-    Once upon a time
-    code: print "hello I am Outthentic"
-    Lived a boy called Outthentic
+    CHECK

+    say $otx.results;

 Output:

-    hello I am Outthentic

-Internally once DSL code gets parsed it is "turned" into regular Perl code:

-    execute_check_expression("Once upon a time");
-    eval 'print "Lived a boy called Outthentic"';
-    execute_check_expression("Lived a boy called Outthentic");

-When use Perl expressions be aware of:

-* Perl expressions are executed by Perl eval function in context of `package main`, please be aware of that.

-* Follow [http://perldoc.perl.org/functions/eval.html](http://perldoc.perl.org/functions/eval.html) to know more about Perl eval function.
+    [{message => text match 'hello ...', status => True, type => check-expression}]

+As you may notice code expression here has no impact on verification process, this trivial example just shows that you may inline some programming languages code into Outthentic DSL.
+See [generators](#generators) section on how dynamically create new check expressions using common programming languages.

-One may use other languages in code expressions.
-Use should use \`here' document style ( see [multiline expressions](#Multiline expressions) section ) to insert your code and set shebang to define a language.
+You may use other languages in code expressions, not only Perl6.

+Use `here` document style ( see [multiline expressions](#Multiline expressions) section ) and proper shebang to insert code written in otther languages.
 Here are some examples:

+## perl5

+    code:  <<HERE
+    !perl

+    print 'hi there!'
+    HERE

 ## bash

     code:  <<HERE
     !bash

-    echo '# hello I am Outthentic'
+    echo 'hi there!'
     HERE